storacha/specs/w3-filecoin.md

 The Storefront MUST submit content for aggregation by it's piece CID that MAY be computed from content by a trusted actor.
 Storefront MUST provide a capability that can be used to submit a piece to be replicated by (Filecoin) Storage Providers.
 It may be invoked by Storefront client or delegated to a hired third party, ether way Storefront MUST acknowledge request by issuing a signed receipt.
 Storefront MAY decide to verify submitted piece prior to aggregation.
 Storefront MAY also operate trusted actor that computes and submits pieces on content upload.

-Once a Storefront receives the offer for a piece, it is queued for verification.
-A receipt is issued to proof the transition of the added piece state from `null` into `queued` for verification.
+Once a Storefront receives the offer for a piece, it is pending for verification.
+A receipt is issued to proof the transition of the added piece state from `uninitialized` into `pending` for verification.

-This receipt MUST have a link to a followup task (using `.fx.join` field) that either succeeds (if the piece was accepted) or fails, so that its receipt MAY be looked up using it.
-If offered piece is already `queued` or `accepted` state does not change and receipt capturing current state is issued instead.
+This receipt MUST have a link to a followup task (using `.fx.join` field) that either succeeds (if the piece was handled) or fails, so that its receipt MAY be looked up using it.
+If offered piece is already `pending` or `done` state does not change and receipt capturing current state is issued instead.

-After a storefront dequeues the piece and verifies it, a receipt is created to proof the transition of the aggregate state from `queued` into `accepted` or `rejected`.
+After a storefront dequeues the piece and verifies it, a receipt is created to proof the transition of the aggregate state from `pending` into `done`.
 This receipt MUST have link to a followup task (using `.fx.join` field) with `piece/add`.

 ```mermaid
 sequenceDiagram